What is Rett Syndrome?

 Rett syndrome is a neurological developmental disorder that almost exclusively affects girls.
 Its characteristics are – normal early development which then slows, loss of purposeful movement of hands, distinctive hand movements, and problems with walking, seizures, severe language delay and intellectual disability.

 The cause of the disorder varies from child to child.
 Although development looks normal initially, there may be subtle signs such as hypotonia (low muscle tone), difficulty feeding and jerkiness of limb movement.
-Then overtime physical and intellectual symptoms appear.
-As the syndrome progresses, the child will progressively lose ability to speak and have less purposeful use of her hands.
+Then over time physical and intellectual symptoms appear.
+As the syndrome progresses, the child will progressively lose the ability to speak and have less purposeful use of her hands.
 Other early symptoms may be diminished eye contact and problems with her motor skills i.e. crawling/walking.

 Apraxia – inability to perform motor functions – is perhaps the most severely disabling feature of Rett’s syndrome.

 Rett syndrome is divided into 4 stages with the beginning stage typically between 6-18 months.

 Nearly all cases of Rett syndrome are caused by a mutation in the methyl-CpG binding protein.